 Oh, and did I mention the global pandemic?
 It really accelerated the rise of ghost kitchens.

-Which begs the question: are ghost kitchens a sustainable business model?
+This begs the question: are ghost kitchens a sustainable business model?

 The answer is less straightforward.